ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 # All about the Target

-I wanted to review a very old thread which was posted almost one year ago but still isn't completely well documented anywhere:
+The following was originally an article that compiled documentation about the Target key, which wasn't well documented anywhere:

-> "Target" is one bitch of a key.
+> "Target" is one tricky key.

 And yet, it's arguably the most important KV to understand, as its found in almost every datadriven Action.